samcorcos/programming-cs/cseducation.md

 > Everyone should have the opportunity to learn to code.
 But it's not the answer to everything.
 Not everyone will like it or be good at it.
 I will never like or be good at football.
 A world where CS is the only option would be a sad one indeed.

 So what does all this mean?
 Programming isn't for everyone.
 Not everyone will like or be good at it; the same goes for computer science.
 But it is imperative that students have the opportunity to try computer science sooner rather than later, so as to decide for themselves if they want to learn more.

+Now that we've covered much of the background, there are four policy options that should be considered:

+1. "Should all schools offer CS classes?"
+2. "Should all schools offer programming classes?"
+3. "Should all schools require CS classes?"
+4. "Should all schools require programming classes?"

+The first would oblige schools to offer a computer science class with the current curriculum; as a basic introduction to the field, the current curriculum will suffice.
+This policy option is absolutely worth implementing.

+The second would oblige schools to offer a programming course.
+Unfortunately, this would be new for public schools and would require a new curriculum and additional training for teachers.
+Online resources, such as CodeAcademy, CodeSchool, KhanAcademy, and dozens of others have done a tremendous job making curriculum that is easily accessible and cutting edge.
+The coupling of classroom learning with some of these online resources might be the key to teaching programming courses.
+This policy option is only worth implementing if there are sufficient resources dedicated to making it work.

+The third option would require students to take a computer science class as a graduation requirement.
+This is something of an inevitability, but it is likely premature to require it now.
+That said, the math one learns in computer science is no less applicable to long-term success than geometry or calculus.

+The fourth option would require students to take a programming course as a graduation requirement.
+This would mean learning a programming language, such as JavaScript, C++, Haskel, etc. While this would be a useful skill for many people, it is also entirely unnecessary to require it in the classroom.
+Unlike English, math, or history, programming is a skill that lacks wide applicability outside of the act of programming itself.

 ## Policy Recommendations